Color calibration: Information flow and output distortion

 One of the most important factors to consider when dealing with color calibration is having a valid source.
-If the color measuring source does not match the displays capabilities, the calibration will be ineffective and give false readings.
+If the color measuring source does not match the display's capabilities, the calibration will be ineffective and give false readings.

-The main distorting factors on the input stage stem from the amplitude nonlinearity of the channel responses, and in the case of a multidimensional datastream the non-ideal wavelength responses of the individual color separation filters, most commonly a color filter array, in combination with the spectral power distribution of the scene illumination.
+The main distorting factors on the input stage stem from the amplitude nonlinearity of the channel responses, and in the case of a multidimensional datastream, the non-ideal wavelength responses of the individual color separation filters, most commonly a color filter array, in combination with the spectral power distribution of the scene illumination.

-After this the data is often circulated in the system translated into a working space RGB for viewing and editing.
+After this, the data is often circulated in the system and translated into a working space RGB for viewing and editing.

-In the output stage when exporting to a viewing device such as a cathode ray tube or liquid crystal display screen or a digital projector, the computer sends a signal to the computer's graphic card in the form RGB [Red, Green, Blue].
+In the output stage, when exporting to a viewing device such as a cathode ray tube, liquid crystal display screen, or digital projector, the computer sends a signal to the computer's graphic card in the form of RGB [Red, Green, Blue].
 The dataset [255,0,0] signals only a device instruction, not a specific color.
 This instruction [R,G,B]=[255,0,0] then causes the connected display to show Red at the maximum achievable brightness [255], while the Green and Blue components of the display remain dark [0].
 The resultant color being displayed, however, depends on two main factors: